Outrage Coda

-Outrage Coda (アウトレイジ 最終章, Autoreiji Saishūshō) is a 2017 Japanese yakuza film directed by Takeshi Kitano, starring Kitano (a.k.a.
-"Beat Takeshi"), and was released in Japan on 7 October 2017.
+Outrage Coda (アウトレイジ 最終章, Autoreiji Saishūshō) is a 2017 Japanese yakuza film written, edited and directed by Takeshi Kitano, and starring Kitano himself.
+It was released in Japan on 7 October 2017.
 It is a sequel to Kitano's 2012 film, Beyond Outrage, and completes Kitano's Outrage trilogy started in 2010.
 It received its premiere when it was screened out of competition at the 74th Venice International Film Festival.

-Plot summary
+Plot

-The movie opens up with a scene of two ordinary-looking men, Otomo and his right-hand man Ichikawa fishing off the resort island of Jeju in South Korea.
+The movie opens up with a scene of two ordinary-looking men, Otomo and his right-hand man Ichikawa fishing off the resort island of Jeju in South Korea, showing that Otomo had escaped the fiasco of the prequel (Beyond Outrage) and had indeed worked with Mr.Chang and had left Japan.
 Later on that night Otomo is chauffeured to a nightclub full of prostitutes.
 He is treated with the utmost respect by all thus identifying him as the chief.
 He soon receives a call from a customer at a hotel with a service complaint.
 Otomo and a team of men go to meet the customer and encounter a henchman beating up on two of his prostitutes in a hotel living room.
 Otomo is told that the two prostitutes were non-compliant with their boss, Hanada of the Hanabishi family, the Yakuza family that controls most of Japan.
 When they go in to talk to him in the bedroom they find him on the bed littered with S&M toys.
 When Otomo asks for compensation for having hurt the girls Hanada angrily and disrespectfully threatens him.
 However, only after Otomo's men all show that they are armed and more than willing to shoot him, does Hanada calm down, and softly asks how much should he pay, Otomo tells him to consider the damage and offense he has caused and to pay them accordingly the next day.
 It is Hanada who blurts out 2 million yen that that amount is finalized.
 However, Hanada reneges on his promise to pay and has Otomo's man killed when he tries to pick-up the money the next day.

 When Hanada, now back in Tokyo, describes the incident to Nakata his boss, the seriousness of his actions are given consideration once they identify that Otomo and the man Hanada had killed belong to Mr. Chang, a fixer who also owns a multinational criminal organization.
 Nakata offers to mediate the matter for Hanada by meeting with Mr. Chang, intending to settle the situation with 30 million yen as an offering of peace.
 However, Mr. Chang refuses the 30 million yen, and curiously gives them another 30 million yen to take with them once they leave.